 We’re very confident that Greenleaf ONE provides a superior tools set for CiviCRM and WordPress users, particularly those that are new to the space or that are long time users of Drupal and are simply tired of dealing with Drupal 8 or 9… or wait, we’re up to 10 now, right?

-We’re currently working on several 3 min tutorials targeting key features and functionality within both WordPress and CiviCRM.
-Expect a few new videos each month as we build out a comprehensive training library.
+We’re continuing to develop tutorials targeting key features and functionality within both WordPress and CiviCRM.
+Expect a few new videos each month as we continue to build out a comprehensive training library.
 Have something specific you would like us to cover?
 Send us an email.

 The major initiatives that we have planned are listed below.
 In addition, we’re going to start including specific tasks such as a specific video or tutorial we’re planning to produce.
 That way you can see what is next.
 Likewise, if you have specific needs, feel free to email us and suggest an improvement or make a request.

 Consistent with our ongoing review of currently supported plugins, we’re planning to undertake a review of our recaptcha implementation across Greenleaf ONE sites.
 This is also driven by the fact that more and more Greenleaf ONE clients are developing sophisticated portals that leverage website authentication.
 Use of recaptcha is vital to controlling spam registrations along with other types of spam related activities.

 Currently, recaptcha implementation is accomplished in a variety of different ways including via multiple plugins and recaptcha versions.
 We want to review both and consolidate on to a standard such that it provides better performance for clients and is more easily maintainable by us.

 MX Audit & Testing